What Is The Difference Between A Kayak And A Canoe?

 Pros:

-• Canoes are larger, making it easier to accommodate friends and additional gear
+• Canoes are more extensive, making it easier to accommodate friends and additional gear

 • They are more comfortable for long excursions